 Top-Rated Federal Disability Retirement Attorneys

-If you are a federal employee with an illness or disability expected to last for more than 12 months, you may qualify for Disability Retirement Benefits under the Federal Employees Retirement System (FERS).
+If you are a federal employee with a disability or illness expected to last for more than 12 months, you may qualify for Disability Retirement Benefits under the Federal Employees Retirement System (FERS).
 Upon qualifying, you can receive a portion of your salary for life.
 This holds true whether the injury occurred on or off the job, and regardless of whether or not you were reassigned to light-duty work.

-However, applying to the Office of Personnel Management (OPM) for Federal Disability Benefits can be no small task.
-It is critical to be aware of all filing deadlines and procedures, how to prove your disability, which benefits you qualify for, how to to calculate those benefits correctly, and know all of your appeals rights under federal law if you are initially declined.
+Applying to the Office of Personnel Management (OPM) for Federal Disability Benefits can be no small task.
+It is critical that you be aware of all filing deadlines and procedures, know how to prove your disability, which benefits you qualify for, how to to calculate those benefits correctly, and know all of your appeals rights under federal law if you are initially declined.

 Understanding the Standards of Legal Eligibility for Federal Disability Retirement Benefits

 In order to prove eligibility for federal disability retirement benefits, you will need to meet the below seven qualifications:

 - You must be a civilian federal employee.

 - You must have completed no less than 18 months of federal service in a position which FERS guidelines cover.

 - You must be disabled as a result of either an injury or illness, and as a result no longer able to provide “useful and efficient service” in your current job title.
 More detailed information about proving your disability is below.

 - Your disability must be expected to last no less than one year.
 This is referred to as Continuity.
 You must prove the disabling condition is expected to “Continue” for a year or more.

 - Your employer must provide certification that they cannot accommodate your medical condition in your assigned job position.
 If you receive an alternative position assignment, it must be within the same agency, at the same grade and pay level, and within the same commuting distance.